szaboon/bc_thesis/robohlava/README.md

 # ROBOHLAVA

-Here are all the things you need to run robotic head except models for object and face detection.
+Here are all the things you need to run the robotic head.
 # Installation

 1. Linux os (Ubuntu 18.04 or other versions)